 Stan’s Grail CB7 Ride Impressions

-We’ve had four mixed terrain rides including five houses of rough dirt roads at the Lost and Found to test the new Grail CB7 wheels, and have come away relatively impressed.
+We’ve had four mixed terrain rides including five hours of rough dirt roads at the Lost and Found to test the new Grail CB7 wheels, and have come away relatively impressed.
 First, it’s impossible not to notice the weight savings.
 We’ve tested plenty of carbon disc wheels that weigh nearly a pound or more, and the Grail CB7 300g rims ensure that much of the weight savings are rotating weight—not just the hubs.
 Hit the accelerator and the wheels respond willingly.
 Throw the bike on your shoulder, and you might just start looking for more run-ups.
 You can be sure we’ll be angling to hold onto these test wheels into cyclocross season.
 Dressed with tubeless cyclocross tires, we’ll be shedding weight over most carbon tubulars.

 The Grail CB7 rim provides impressive airtight bead security.
 With tires as low as 16psi, we tried to bottom out the rim and see if we could burp the beads in corners.
 While the tire started to fold in corners, it remained airtight, and the wheel remained true.